BehrensG/ETH1HMSR-SMS/README.md

 </table>

 > [!NOTE]
-> The limitations is the input connector (Phoenix Contact 1710072), with nominal current of 32 A. For larger current models the user need to redesign the PCB.
+> The limitations is the input connector (Phoenix Contact 1710072), with nominal current of 32 A. For larger current models, the user need to redesign the PCB.

 > [!NOTE]
-> The prototype has a HMSR6-SMS mounted.
-Other model was not tested.
+> The prototype has a HMSR6-SMS.
+Other current models whre not tested.

 > [!TIP]
-> The HMSR-SMS chip is very accurate without any additional calibration.
+> The HMSR-SMS chip is accurate without any additional calibration.

 <h2>Ethernet connection</h2>